Wai-Linn-Oo/Simple-Banking-System/README.md

 ## Description

 This project is a basic banking system implemented in Java.
-It allows users to create accounts, login account, check account balances, deposit and withdraw funds, check transaction, print Models.Bank Statement and check account information.
+It allows users to create accounts, login account, check account balances, deposit and withdraw funds, check transaction, print Bank Statement and check account information.
 It serves as a simple demonstration of object-oriented programming principles and basic banking operations.
 ## Features

 - **Account Creation**: Allows users to create new bank accounts.